neumino/neumino.github.io/movies.md

-### A One Crow World
+### George Lopez: We&#39;ll Do It for Half
-*Released on 2020-06-30, vote average 8*
+*Released on 2020-06-30, vote average 5.5*

-A dramatic and experimental journey that touches upon different subject matters like love, friendship, the mind and life.
-It features an ensemble cast.
+Comedian George Lopez tackles the future and the past of Latinx culture in America, touching on immigration, his tough relatives, aging and much more.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/8OTnCr1yi_g?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/n5kxMk9xjj0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>